DOCS / GETTING STARTED

 #Next steps

-- Set up notification channels (email, Telegram, Slack, webhooks) with per-channel priority filtering.
+- Set up notification channels (email, Telegram, Slack, Discord, PagerDuty, webhooks) with per-channel priority filtering.

 - Explore the full configuration reference for thresholds, intervals, and optional collectors.